 In today’s hyper-competitive landscape, lead generation is a crucial component of business growth.
 This is the process of nurturing qualified prospects to turn them into leads, and for B2B companies, it is the lifeblood of client growth.

-As we look at 2022, it’s impossible to ignore the changes lead generation has experienced the last couple of years as a result of the global pandemic.
+As we look ahead, it’s impossible to ignore the changes lead generation has experienced the last couple of years as a result of the global pandemic.
 For starters, we’ve seen a massive shift to digital forms of interaction which has only increased buyer awareness, as well as enabled people to more independently search for solutions.

 Without a doubt, the importance of data and analytics has risen over the last few years.
 The B2B industry is no exception, and the benefits are clear.
 McKinsey found that companies that effectively use analytics in marketing and sales are 1.5 times more likely to achieve above-average growth rate compared to their peers.1